 A Software System is not usually developed as a single solid block.
-It is built from a numbers of Software System Elements, each of which may be specially built or acquired from elsewhere.
-During their development Software System Elements progress through several state changes.
+It is built from a number of Software System Elements, each of which may be specially built or acquired from elsewhere.
+During their development Software System

+Elements progress through several state changes.
 As shown in Figure A.9, they are identified, interfaces defined, developed, and ready.
 These states focus on providing clear understanding of Software System Element states.

 As indicated in Figure A.9, the first thing to do is to identify Software System Elements needed and assign them their responsibilities within the overall Software System.
 Once the Software System Element is identified its expected behavior and position in the Software System is known and the decision can be made about how to source it.
 The next step is to refine the Software System Element's responsibilities and make sure its interfaces are agreed.
 When the Software System Element interfaces are agreed its relationship with the other Software System Elements, and where necessary other systems, are defined.
-The Team can now complete the implementation and testing of the Software System Element is ready for live use as part of the Software System.
+The Team can now complete the implementation and testing of the Software System Element progressing it to the developed state.
+Finally, after all the required testing is done, the Software System Element is ready for live use as part of the Software System.